-- 9A.
-Each Community Policing Council shall: - 10 Facilitate communication, collaboration, consensus-building, and cooperation between the Albuquerque Police Department and the community; - В. Hold each of a quorum of Community Policing Council meeting open to the public and provide notice of the meetings by publishing agendas and minutes on a City of Albuquerque affiliated website, at a minimum.
-This provision does not create any obligations under the New Mexico Open Meetings Act nor does it create a cause of action for violation of this provision; - C. Create its own guidelines for establishing operational processes and procedures; - D. Provide advice and recommendations to the Albuquerque Police Department in areas including: - 1.
+Each Community Policing Council shall:

+- A. Facilitate communication, collaboration, consensus-building, and cooperation between the Albuquerque Police Department and the community; - B. Hold each of a quorum of Community Policing Council meeting open to the public and provide notice of the meetings by publishing agendas and minutes on a City of Albuquerque affiliated website, at a minimum.
+This provision does not create any obligations under the New Mexico Open Meetings Act nor does it create a cause of action for violation of this provision;

+- C. Create its own guidelines for establishing operational processes and procedures; - D. Provide advice and recommendations to the Albuquerque Police Department in areas including: - 1.
 Reviewing and assessing the propriety and effectiveness of law enforcement priorities and related community policing strategies, materials, and training; - 2.
 Reviewing and assessing concerns or recommendations about specific Albuquerque Police Department policing tactics and initiatives; - 3.
 Obtaining information from the Albuquerque Police Department and conveying feedback from the community to the Albuquerque Police Department; - 4.
 Advising the Chief of Police on recruiting a qualified, diverse workforce; - 5.
-Advising the Chief of Police on ways to collect and publicly disseminate data and information, including information about the Albuquerque Police Department's compliance with the CASA (while it is in effect) in a

-1 transparent and public-friendly format to the greatest extent allowable by law; 2 and 3 6.
-Advising the Chief of Police on support for constitutional, 4 community policing; and 5 E. Accept recommendations and concerns relevant to the operations of 6 the Albuquerque Police Department from recognized neighborhood associations 7 whose area of coverage corresponds at least in part with the respective CPCs 8 area command, and shall submit recommendations or concerns so received to 9 the Albuquerque Police Department.
-Community Policing Councils shall share all 10 responses from the Albuquerque Police Department with the neighborhood 11 association that submitted the recommendation.
-12 F. Each Community Policing Council shall memorialize its activities and 13 initiatives undertaken pursuant to duties and responsibilities prescribed by this 14 Section in an annual report.
-15 § 9-4-6-7.
-CITY COLLABORATION WITH, AND STAFFING OF THE 16 COMMUNITY POLICING COUNCILS 17 A. Subject to budget sufficiency and appropriation, the City shall 18 provide sufficient funds to the Civilian Police Oversight Agency to ensure that the 19 Community Policing Councils can fulfill their duties.
-20 B. The Albuquerque Police Department shall collaborate with the 21 Community Policing Councils by, at a minimum: 22 1.
-Regularly communicating with the Community Policing Councils and 23 the Community Policing Council Liaison; 24 2.
-Providing information and speakers for meetings of and inquiries by 25 the Community Policing Councils; 26 3.
-Reviewing, assessing, and responding to Community Policing 27 Council recommendations within forty-five days of receiving a recommendation; 28 informing the Community Policing Council of whether the recommendation will 29 be implemented; and providing a rationale for rejected recommendations; 30 4.
-Making training available to Community Policing Council members;
+Advising the Chief of Police on ways to collect and publicly disseminate data and information, including information about the Albuquerque Police Department's compliance with the CASA (while it is in effect) in a transparent and public-friendly format to the greatest extent allowable by law; and - 6.
+Advising the Chief of Police on support for constitutional, community policing. - E. Accept recommendations and concerns relevant to the operations of the Albuquerque Police Department from recognized neighborhood associations whose area of coverage corresponds at least in part with the respective CPCs area command, and shall submit recommendations or concerns so received to the Albuquerque Police Department.
+Community Policing Councils shall share all responses from the Albuquerque Police Department with the neighborhood association that submitted the recommendation. - F. Each Community Policing Council shall memorialize its activities and initiatives undertaken pursuant to duties and responsibilities prescribed by this Section in an annual report. - § 9-4-6-7.
+CITY COLLABORATION WITH, AND STAFFING OF THE COMMUNITY POLICING COUNCILS - A. Community Policing Councils are funded as part of the budget of the Civilian Police Oversight Agency.
+Subject to budget sufficiency and appropriation, the City shall provide sufficient funds to the Civilian Police Oversight Agency to ensure that the Community Policing Councils can fulfill their duties.